pentestpop/verystupidenum/README.md

 Pros: It easy.

-Cons: Someone might see you, and if you live in an at-will state, you could be fired.
+Cons: Someone might see you and think you're a fraud, and they'll be right.

 ## Usage
 This script *prompts you* for Domaoin, IP, dc-ip, user or userlist, and password or passwordlist, and then runs commands based on what you gave it with these four scenarios: